tyandrewgood/MiniProject/README.md

 2. Second, start mongodb locally by running the mongod executable in your mongodb installation (you may need to create a data directory or set --dbpath).

 3. Then, run webgme start from the project root to start.
-Finally, navigate to http://localhost:8888 to start using Petri Nets!
+Finally, navigate to http://localhost:8888, using node ./app js.

-4. The Design Studio created for this project is called ‘MiniProject’.
+4. The Design Studio created for this project is called ‘MiniProject_FinalBranch.webgmex’.

 5. You can also create your own project and use the Seed created called ‘Petri’.